-- 2. Select 3D> Move Camera With Mouse> Mouse-Orbit Camera (which should be selected by default) then click and drag the mouse on screen to change the camera perspective.
+- 1. In floor plan view, select 3D> Create Perspective View> Floor Overview .
+A floor overview displays a single floor without a ceiling or roof. - 2.
+Select 3D> Move Camera With Mouse> Mouse-Orbit Camera (which should be selected by default) then click and drag the mouse on screen to change the camera perspective.
 You can press the I (in) and the O (out) keys on the keyboard to zoom in and out of the plan.
-For more information on modifying camera views, see "Editing 3D Views" on page 844 of the Reference Manual.
+For more information on modifying camera views, see "Editing 3D Views" on page 893 of the Reference Manual.